roataway/bridge-gtfs-realtime/README.md

 ### Producing the static GTFS feed

+TODO
-TODO figure out where to store it and how to get it, maybe use a git subrepo?
+- figure out where to store it and how to get it, maybe use a git subrepo?
+- document how it was modified to replace `_` for `-` in the names of trips

 ## Usage
 ### Serving the GTFS stream